mbdavid/LiteDB/src/content/docs/Data-Structure.md

 weight: 2
 ---

-LiteDB stores data as documents, which are JSON-like field and value pairs.
+LiteDB stores data as documents, which are JSON-like objects containing key-value pairs.
 Documents are a schema-less data structure.
-Each document has your data and structure together.
+Each document stores both its data and its structure.

 ```JS
 {